axtk/skdl/README.md

 ## `schedule()` vs `waitFor()`

-`waitFor()` only checks whether a certain condition is met without returning the latest result of the poll function, which is sometimes unnecessary.
-To make use of the latest data from the poll function `schedule()` should be used instead.
+A polling can be similarly configured with both `schedule()` and `waitFor()`. `waitFor()` only checks whether a certain condition is met without returning the latest result of the poll function, which is sometimes unnecessary, resulting in a concise syntax.
+To make use of the latest data from the poll function the more general-purpose `schedule()` should be used instead.